-- Responsible Parties: The Company engaged a global leader in end-to-end technology solutions (the "BrightSpire IT Partner") to advance and maintain a comprehensive cybersecurity program at BrightSpire Capital.
-We also hired a dedicated senior employee to lead IT oversight and functions, together with the Company's Chief Financial Officer, General Counsel and aforementioned BrightSpire IT Partner.
-Benefits provided by the BrightSpire IT Partner include significant reduction in critical vulnerabilities, cost effective governance and risk services, current expertise/awareness to model, adapt to and mitigate new threats, leverage internal team resources to focus on business priorities, and effectively meet and manage evolving regulatory requirements in real time. - Cybersecurity Program: The cybersecurity program includes: (i) implementation of hardware and software infrastructure; (ii) policies, processes and procedures (including network security, password and security incident response policies); (iii) employee education, training and periodic testing; and (iv) assessments of internal resources and external vendors and systems. - ➤ Cloud Services: The Company migrated all company data and communication services to a best-in-class cloud-based service provider, security systems and protected environment.
-Employees working from home connect through a virtual private network (VPN). - Security First Approach: Our cloud-based systems take a security first approach, including: (i) Perimeter Security (firewalls, antivirus, malware); (ii) Network Security (secure remote access, network patch management); (iii) Application Security (patch management, multi-factor authentication); (iv) Endpoint Security (email security/encryption, web filtering & URL defense, mobile device management); and (v) Data Security.
+⇒ Responsible Parties: We engaged a global leader in end-to-end IT solutions (the "BrightSpire IT Partner") to advance and maintain a comprehensive cybersecurity program.
+Our cybersecurity program is designed with the BrightSpire IT Partner's attention to and integration of certain information security standards issued by the SEC, the National Institute of Standards and Technology, and the International Organization for Standardization.
+We also have a dedicated senior employee to lead IT ("Head of IT") oversight and functions, together with our Chief Financial Officer, General Counsel (together, the "Information Security Group") and aforementioned BrightSpire IT Partner.
+Benefits provided by the Head of IT and BrightSpire IT Partner include a significant reduction in critical vulnerabilities, cost effective governance and risk services, current expertise/awareness to model, adaptation to and mitigation of new threats, leverage of internal team resources to focus on business priorities, and effectively meeting and managing evolving regulatory requirements in real time.
+Other members of management and team leaders assist in incident response efforts as well.

+- ⇒ Cybersecurity Risk Management ("CRM") Program: The CRM program includes: (i) implementation of hardware and software infrastructure, primarily cloud based; (ii) "security first" approach to policies, processes and procedures (including general IT and security, information security, business continuity and incident response policies and plans); (iii) employee education, training and periodic testing and patching, including four to six sessions each calendar year (addressing spam, phishing, information security protocols, use of social media); and (iv) assessments of internal resources and diligence of external vendors and systems.
+Business continuity, disaster recovery and incident response procedures prioritize constant communication and follow a multi-step program including identification, preparation, implementation and resolution. - ⇒ Cloud Services: We migrated and maintain our company data and communication services to a leading cloud-based service provider, security systems and protected environment.
+Employees working from home may only connect and conduct business activities through a virtual private network (VPN). - ⇒ Security First Approach: Our cloud-based systems take a security first approach, including: (i) Perimeter Security (firewalls, antivirus, malware); (ii) Network Security (secure remote access, network patch management); (iii) Application Security (patch management, multi-factor authentication); (iv) Endpoint Security (email security/encryption, web filtering & URL defense, mobile device management); and (v) Data Security.